piccoloplay/Lady-BugsSociety/README.md

 # Lady-BugsSociety
 [![alt text](https://github.com/piccoloplay/Lady-BugsSociety/blob/main/Assets/group.png)](https://www.youtube.com/watch?v=vg14DJY93EM)

-This is my project for https://itch.io/jam/game-off-2021
+This is the project for https://itch.io/jam/game-off-2021

-Lady-Bugs Society is a game that wishes to pay homage to feminism and the LGBTIQA+​ community in a fun way.
+Lady-Bugs Society is a game that wishes to pay homage to feminism and the LGBTQIA+ community in a fun way.

 It is a weapon-based fighting game with DDR-like sections that you can play on your Android device.

-It is a fighting game.
-You can play it on your android device.

 GAMEPLAY